Faculty & Staff

 Scott Steele

 Scott Steele is the Director of Finance and Operations and has been a member of Beacon Academy’s Finance Committee since 2019.
-Prior to joining Beacon, Scott was the Director of Finance and Operations at the Benjamin Franklin Institute of Technology (BFIT), a Boston-based minority servicing technical college founded in 1908.
+Prior to joining Beacon Academy, Scott was the Director of Finance and Operations at the Benjamin Franklin Institute of Technology (BFIT), a Boston-based minority-servicing technical college founded in 1908.
 Scott was previously co-founder and Managing Partner of JMH Capital Partners, a private capital investment firm.
 Prior to JMH, Scott was a Principal at Parthenon Capital in Boston and a Principal in the New York office of Electra Investment Trust PLC, a London-based private investment firm.
 He started his career in the Leveraged Funding Group at Heller Financial in New York.
 Scott received his B.B.A. from the University of Michigan and his M.B.A. from the Stern School of Business at New York University.
-In addition to his work at Beacon, Scott serves on the board and chairs the finance committee at the Wily Network, a non-profit that serves college students who don’t have academic, emotional or financial support from family.
-Scott lives in Newton with his wife Ursula, their three boys, their new rescue dog Zeke, and closely follows all things related to University of Michigan athletics.
+In addition to his work at Beacon Academy, Scott serves on the board and chairs the finance committee at the Wily Network, a non-profit that serves college students who don’t have academic, emotional or financial support from family.
+Scott lives in Newton with his wife Ursula, their three boys, and their new rescue dog Zeke and closely follows all things related to University of Michigan athletics.

 Anne-Marie Yu-Phelps